-This course is suitable for occupational therapists who wish to develop knowledge of the evidence-base in practice and to further develop their critical thinking, clinical reasoning and research knowledge.
-It is suitable for occupational therapists from a wide range of settings and will enable occupational therapists to change career direction to advanced practitioner, education, research or management.
+This course is suitable for occupational therapists who wish to develop knowledge of the evidence-base in practice and to develop their critical thinking, clinical reasoning and understanding of research further.
+It is suitable for occupational therapists from a wide range of settings and will support students to change career direction to advanced practitioner, education, research or management.

-The flexible nature of the course allows you to design a programme relevant to you and your career path, creating an intellectually stimulating opportunity for you to develop academic knowledge and research skills that will enhance your practice.
-As well as= core modules, you will select topics and themes which are of specific interest to you.
+The flexible nature of the course allows you to design a programme relevant to you and your career path, creating an intellectually stimulating opportunity for you to develop academic knowledge and research skills which will enhance your practice.
+As well as core modules, you will select topics and themes which are of specific interest to you.

 MSc (180 credit)/ PgDip (120 credits)/ PgCert (60 credits)

 At QMU with additional online learning.

 Full-time: 1 year; Part-time: 3 - 7 years

 The learning experience promotes independent and student-led study.
 This encourages the student to use library, web and other resources to seek out information.
 Assessment on this course will be carried out through a variety of strategies such as drawing on the students own practice experiences.
 It also includes case based work, presentations, essays, systematic and literature reviews, a research proposal outline, and development of a learning contract.

 Teaching hours and attendance: